 At this point, the fan should rotate.
 If it doesn’t, then most likely your power supply unit is dead.
 If it rotates, we can proceed to the next step.

+Before checking the PSU, we need to check the voltage of the power outlet.
 We should see a reading somewhere between 230-245V which varies with the rated voltage of individual countries.
 If the reading matches the rated voltage of your zone, then the power outlet is ok.